 TSCL believes that the index that is currently used to measure inflation — the Consumer Price Index for Urban Wage Earners (CPI-W) — underestimates the inflation that Social Security beneficiaries experience.
 In a recent survey that we conducted, 72 percent of respondents said their monthly expenses had increased by more than $79 in 2015, despite the lack of growth in inflation.

 To address this issue, TSCL enthusiastically supports the adoption of the Consumer Price Index for the Elderly (CPI-E) — a measure of inflation that more accurately tracks the spending patterns of seniors.
 If the COLA were based on the CPI-E today, Social Security beneficiaries would not have received a 0.3 percent in 2017 — they would have received a 2.1 percent COLA, according to the Bureau of Labor Statistics.

 The CPI-E regularly puts the spending inflation for seniors at two-tenths of a percentage point higher than the rate at which the CPI-W increases.
-That may seem like an insignificant amount, but over a twenty-five year retirement, COLAs do accumulate.
-We estimate that a senior who retired with average benefits in 1984 would have received $13,723.16 more through 2011 if the CPI-E had been used.
+That may seem like an insignificant amount, but over a twenty-five-year retirement, COLAs do compound significantly.
+We estimate that a senior who filed for Social Security with average benefits in 1984 would have received nearly $14,000.00 more in retirement if the CPI-E had been used.